By Cradle & Tonic

 The period after child birth might also bring with it postpartum depression, which can be serious if left untreated.
 If you notice any signs of depression, such as crying fits, low mood, fatigue, and thoughts of harming yourself, seek medical care right away.

-According to the CDC, breastfeeding is the best nutrition you can give your baby, as it is unique to your infant and provides a plethora of health benefits for your baby!
+According to the NHS, breastfeeding is the best nutrition you can give your baby, as it is unique to your infant and provides a plethora of health benefits for your baby.

 These benefits include preventing the following conditions in breastfed babies: